deanhamsft/Brinehaven/Veilshadow/Veilshadow ghost town.md

 Atmosphere Tips:

 - Perpetual fog reduces visibility to 60 ft. outside buildings.
+The fog is more dense overlaying the graveyard.
 - Eerie sounds: distant screams, doors creaking, whispers.
 - Collapsed roofs, overgrown weeds, dusty interiors with signs of sudden death (overturned tables, dried blood).
 - At night (or if the party lingers), non-combat "haunts": ghostly reenactments (illusions) of townsfolk dying.